-This decade has seen more vegan dairy alternatives available to enjoy than ever before in human history!
+In fact, this decade has seen more vegan dairy alternatives available to enjoy than ever before in human history.
 When it comes to vegan yogurt, you no longer have to settle for making yogurt out of powdered soy milk, as was the case not so long ago.
-With more and more vegan products being created every day, it can be hard to keep up so we’ve created a vegan yogurt guide just for you!
+If you’re searching for dairy-free and plant-based alternatives to the creamy goodness, you’ve got many options.

 One of the beautiful things about yogurt is the variety of ways in which it can be enjoyed.
 While yogurt is often thought of a breakfast food or snack, it can actually be an incredible secret ingredient!
 Because of its high fat content and tangy taste, yogurt is ideal for adding to a variety of recipes.

 Here are just some ideas of what you can do with plain vegan yogurt:

 Yogurt and granola go together like two peas in a pod!
 Chop up some fresh fruit, drizzle on the maple syrup, and bask in the glory of these delicious foods coming together.

 If you have a thick enough yogurt, you can easily whip up a quick dressing with just a few spices or herbs!
 Garlic powder, dill, salt, pepper, and nutritional yeast is just one of many ideas for what you could mix in with yogurt to make a super simple and delightful dressing.

 If you’re looking for a simple way to thicken up a soup, just add some vegan yogurt!
 The tangy touch will easily take your broth from boring to bangin’.